INSPIRE: Intensity and spatial information-based deformable image registration: Performance Analysis

 \section{Performance Analysis}

-We present results of the conducted empirical study of the performance characteristics of INSPIRE when used to solve image registration tasks in both 2D and 3D, to validate the practical relevance of the proposed method.
+To validate the practical relevance of the proposed method, we present results of an empirical study of the performance of INSPIRE, compared with several state-of-the-art methods, when used to solve image registration tasks in 2D and 3D. {The data and several scripts to generate the plots for the paper can be located in \cite{rawdata}}.